-While energy uplift charges are an appropriate part of the cost of energy, market efficiency would be improved by ensuring that the level and variability of these charges are as low as possible consistent with the reliable operation of the system and consistent with pricing at short run marginal cost.
+of the system and consistent with pricing at short run marginal cost.
 The goal should be to minimize the total incurred energy uplift charges and to increase the transactions over which those charges are spread in order to reduce the impact of energy uplift charges on markets.
 The result would be to reduce the level of per MWh charges, to reduce the uncertainty associated with uplift charges and to reduce the impact of energy uplift charges on decisions about how and when to participate in PJM markets.
 The result would also be to increase incentives for flexible operation and to decrease incentives for the continued operation of inflexible and uneconomic resources.
 PJM does not need a new flexibility product.
 PJM needs to provide incentives to existing and new entrant resources to unlock the significant flexibility potential that already exists, to end incentives for inflexibility and to stop creating new incentives for inflexibility.

-Overview: Section 5, Capacity Market RPM Capacity Market
+Overview: Section 5, Capacity Market

-The Reliability Pricing Model (RPM) Capacity Market is a forward looking, annual, locational market, with a must offer requirement for Existing Generation Capacity Resources and a must buy requirement for load, with performance incentives, that includes clear market power mitigation rules and that permits the direct participation of demand side resources.88 PJM introduced the Capacity Performance design for the 2017/2018 BRA.
-PJM introduced a new ELCC method for defining capacity MW offered in the 2025/2026 BRA.89
+RPM Capacity Market

-Under RPM, capacity obligations are annual.90 By design, Base Residual Auctions (BRA) are held for delivery years that are three years in the future despite recent auction delays.
-First, Second and Third Incremental Auctions (IA) are held for each delivery year.91 First, Second, and Third Incremental Auctions are conducted 20, 10, and three months prior to the delivery year although some incremental auctions have not been held as a result of delays in holding BRAs.
-92 A Conditional Incremental Auction may be held if there is a need to procure additional capacity resulting from a delay in a planned large transmission upgrade that was modeled in the BRA for the relevant delivery year.
-93 A Reliability Backstop Auction may be conducted if tariff defined criteria are met to resolve reliability criteria violations caused by lack of sufficient capacity procured through RPM auctions.94 If the installed reserve margin resulting from the total UCAP committed through self supply or BRAs for three consecutive years is more than one percent lower than the approved PJM installed reserve margin, PJM will make a filing with FERC to conduct a Reliability Backstop Auction.
+The Reliability Pricing Model (RPM) Capacity Market is a three year forward looking, annual, locational market, with a must offer requirement for Existing Generation Capacity Resources and a must buy requirement for load, with performance incentives, that includes clear market power mitigation rules and that permits the direct participation of demand side resources.84 PJM introduced the Capacity Performance design for the 2017/2018 BRA.
+PJM introduced a new ELCC method for defining capacity MW offered in the 2025/2026 BRA.85 although some incremental auctions have not been held as a result of delays in holding BRAs.88 A Conditional Incremental Auction may be held if there is a need to procure additional capacity resulting from a delay in a planned large transmission upgrade that was modeled in the BRA for the relevant delivery year.89 A Reliability Backstop Auction may be conducted if tariff defined criteria are met to resolve reliability criteria violations caused by lack of sufficient capacity procured through RPM auctions.90 If the installed reserve margin resulting from the total UCAP committed through self supply or BRAs for three consecutive years is more than one percent lower than the approved PJM installed reserve margin, PJM will make a filing with FERC to conduct a Reliability Backstop Auction.
 If the total UCAP committed for all base load generation resources in BRAs for three consecutive years is less than the forecasted minimum hourly load, PJM will make a filing with FERC to conduct a Reliability Backstop Auction.